Cy-clon3/awesome-ios-security/README.md

 <a name="static-analysis-tools"></a>
 ### Static Analysis Tools
-- [Hopper](https://www.hopperapp.com/) - A everse engineering tool that will assist you in your static analysis of executable files
 - [iLEAPP](https://github.com/abrignoni/iLEAPP) - iOS Logs, Events, And Plist Parser.
 - [Keychain Dumper](https://github.com/ptoomey3/Keychain-Dumper) - A tool to check which keychain items are available to an attacker once an iOS device has been jailbroken.
 - [BinaryCookieReader](https://github.com/as0ler/BinaryCookieReader) - A tool to read the binarycookie format of Cookies on iOS applications.